-DESCRIPTION
+- DESCRIPTION

-Sipex's SP385E is an enhanced version of the SP200 family of RS232 line drivers/receivers.
-The SP385E offers +3.3V operation for EIS-562 and EIA-232 applications.
-The SP385E features offered maintains the same performance features offered in its predecessors.
-The $\bf SP385E$ is available in plastic SOIC or SSOP packages operating over the commercial and industrial temperature ranges.
-The $\bf SP385E$ is pin compatible to the LTC1385 EIA-562 transceiver with the exception that the drivers are disabled with the ON/OFF pin.
+Sipex's SP385-1 is an enhanced version of the Sipex SP200 family of RS232 line drivers/ receivers.
+The SP385E-1 offers +3.3V operation for EIA-562 and EIA-232 applications.
+The SP385E-1 maintains the same performance features offered in its predecessors.
+The SP385E-1 is available in plastic SOIC or SSOP packages operating over the commercial and industrial temperature ranges.
+The SP385E-1 is pin compatible to the LTC1385 EIA-562 transceiver, except the drivers in the SP385E-1 can only be disabled with the ON/OFF pin.